royaltm/spectrusty-tutorial/step3.md

     }
 ```

-You may now officially `SAVE` and `LOAD` bytes and programs from the TAP files.
+Finally, you may now `SAVE` and `LOAD` programs and code with the TAP files.

 ![Step 3](loading-step3.png)